diesel-rs/diesel/README.md

 Once you've done that, you can already start using the query builder, and pulling out primitives.

+Much of the behavior in yaqb comes from traits, and it is recommended that you import `yaqb::*`.
+We avoid exporting generic type names, or any bare functions at that level.

 ```rust
 #[macro_use]
 extern crate yaqb;